-That's what the visiting therapy dogs to Norman Public Library West are as elementary-school age children are invited to make a new friend and work on their reading at the "Sit!
+Elementary-school age children are invited to make a new friend and work on their reading at Norman Public Library West’s “Sit!
 Stay!
-Read!” program for reading, from 5:30 to 6:30 p.m. each Thursday.
+Read!” program for reading to therapy dogs, from 5:30 to 6:30 p.m. on Thursdays during July.

-Program dates for October will be Oct.
-6, 13, 20 and 27.
+Program dates are July 6, 13, 20 and 27.

 The goal of the program is helping reluctant readers to practice their reading skills in a low-stress, non-judgmental environment.
 Children ages 11 and under are invited to participate.

-Registration is required in advance.
+Registration is not required in advance.